-Kenny Kids is a specialized pediatric rehabilitation program offered by Sister Kenny Rehabilitation Institute.
+Courage Kenny Kids is a specialized pediatric rehabilitation program offered by Courage Kenny Rehabilitation Institute.

 Scott Benz: Determination well beyond his years

-Imagine being only 14 years old and suffering four ischemic strokes!
-That's what happened to Scott Benz in 2010.
-The strokes occurred during a five-month period of time until a Microplex coil was inserted into his vertebral artery to prevent further episodes.
+Imagine being only 14 years old and suffering four ischemic strokes.
+That's what happened to Scott Benz.
+The strokes occurred during a five-month period, until a Microplex coil was inserted into his vertebral artery to prevent further episodes.